qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 .. - Work out good estimates for the fourth and fifth parameters in peak fitting.
 .. - Click to estimate peak height/position.
 .. - Include specialised fits.
 Could also allow other kind of backgrounds for peak fitting.
 Damped oscillator, i.e. Qubit relevant: Rabi, Ramsey, T_echo.
-.. - Do not populate 2D-exclusive filters and properties for 1D data.
 .. - Enable .json imports; basically will be baseclassdata but just redefine the functions that work out the data dimension and make the data_dict.
 .. - Option to plot X data as average of each line, if need be.
 Useful for fitting series.
 .. - Single-axis scrolling as in pyqtplot
 .. - More advanced preset import/export; user can choose what they want to save/load
 .. - Fix circular linecuts
 .. - diagonal linecuts should be moveable easily.
 Can work out equation of line between the points obviously, so no reason can't click and drag it.
-.. - duplicate for diagonal linecuts would be quite useful.
 .. - Make it so that if a user edits the default labels they become fixed, and don't change when changing plot_type.
 Or, if they edit the label, it gets transferred as a new default label that doesn't change.
 Maybe.
 I'm not sure.
 .. - Make cropX and cropY work for non-regular X/Y. perhaps go through *everything* and make sure it's all working nicely with non-regular X/Y
 .. - Icon